-- Organizing cross-border sport programs and activities e.g., camps, competitions preferably for young people; - Implementing joint activities for the preservation of local cultural traditions and creation of new cultural values and programs with involvement of local community e.g., in the field of music, handcraft, theatre, etc.; - Implementing activities among target groups such as the youth, elderly, people with disabilities, ethnic groups and ethnic minorities, etc.; - Development of new or renewed Cooperation Agreements and Action Plans for implementation of joint activities of Twinning towns or villages.
+- Organizing cross-border sport programs and activities e.g., camps, competitions preferably for young people; - Implementing joint activities in local traditions and creation of new programs with involvement of local community e.g., in the field of music, handcraft, theatre, etc.; - Implementing activities among target groups such as the youth, elderly, people with disabilities, ethnic groups and ethnic minorities, etc.;

+- Development of new or renewed Cooperation Agreements and Action Plans for implementation of joint activities of Twinning towns or villages.
 Related to the implementation of Cooperation Agreements and Action Plans the following activities can be supported e.g.: skills development and knowledge sharing between local governments, city management non-profit companies and institutions with involvement of relevant non-governmental organisations, for example in the topics of green urban mobility, traffic safety, monitoring of energy consumption, use of renewable energy, development of green infrastructure, communication with inhabitants, IT solutions in administration, etc.